raspberrypilearning/explore-a-3d-world/en/step_1.md

 You will also need to download the [Unity starter package](https://rpf.io/p/en/explore-a-3d-world-go){:target="_blank"} of assets before starting.

+Moving and looking around the 3D environment is much easier if you have an external mouse, rather than a trackpad.

+If you don't have an external mouse right now don't worry, you can still complete this project with a trackpad.

 --- no-print ---

 --- task ---